ppwijegu/Lying-Monitor/README.md

 3) Select datasets in Lying_monitor_main.py, main method

-4) When you run the code results will be save to results folder
+4) When you run the code, results will be saved to results folder

-	a) The results file will have the average performance and standard deviation for # of runs .
+	a) The results file will have average performance and standard deviation for # of runs .

 	b) Reported color columns are only applicable to problem setting 2 ( when nodes lie about their own color)